 Vigillo LLC, conducted a study that concluded higher driver turnover strongly correlates with higher CSA scores.
 Furthermore, the correlation was even stronger with metrics outside of CSA BASIC scores, such as “out-of-service (OOS) inspections and volume of DOT-recordable crashes”.
 Vigillo reported that trucking companies with high turnover rates “had a driver out-of-service rate 189 percent higher” than low-turnover trucking companies.
 The vehicle OOS volume for those high-turnover carriers was “300 percent higher”.

-Vigillo CEO, Steven Bryan, sees “strong correlations” between turnover and safety culture and argues that culture can actually be measured in turnover rates.
-We agree strongly with Mr. Bryan.
-The quantitative and qualitative analyses are there to back it up.
+The study shows a correlation between turnover and safety culture.
+Therefore, it can be argued that culture can actually be measured in turnover rates.
 High-turnover companies invest less in their drivers.
-Drivers know when you treat them like a number and will leave.
+Drivers know when you treat them like a number, and they’ll leave in response.
 If a driver knows the company gives them the bare minimum, then the company receives the same from the driver.

-This data suggests that the only acceptable behaviors are behaviors that support your drivers.
+This data suggests that, if you want to reduce your accident rates, the only acceptable behaviors are behaviors that support your drivers.
 Drivers want efficient and consistent management processes.
 Drivers want a fair and just work environment.
 Drivers need to consistently make enough money to pay their bills.
 Drivers need support in learning the job and becoming familiar with routes, procedures, and even little things like where to stop to eat.
-Yet the trucking industry often doesn’t consistently provide these basic necessities.
+Yet the trucking industry often fails to provide these basic necessities.